 Brand assets should be used consistently throughout all marketing materials so people can easily recognize them.

 Doing this will help build trust with customers and clients because they know what to expect when they see anything branded with your logo or other unique identifiers.
+To learn more about brand guidelines also check out our guide on how to create a brand book.

 These are what entails brand assets: